alecthomas/voluptuous/README.rst

 It has three goals:

 1. Simplicity.
-2. Support complex data structures.
+2. Support for complex data structures.
 3. Provide useful error messages.

 .. contents:: Table of Contents